-Under Federal and New York State regulation, a pooled supplemental needs trust (SNT) is a special type of irrevocable trust that allows people with disabilities of any age to protect excess funds in order to maintain financial eligibility for means-tested government benefits such as Medicaid and/or SSI.
+Under 42 U.S.C.
+1306p(d)(4)(c) and accompanying Federal and New York State regulation, a pooled supplemental needs trust (SNT) is a special type of irrevocable trust that allows people with disabilities of any age to protect excess funds in order to maintain financial eligibility for means-tested government benefits such as Medicaid and/ or Supplemental Security Income (SSI).